 In addition, Broockerd was responsible for coordinating the marketing efforts and communication to members, supporters, volunteers, and event participants, as well as the origination, implementation and day-to-day management of WIN’s social media campaign.

-Originally from Lee’s Summit, MO, Broockerd has a bachelor of science in accounting and sports management from the University of Kansas, where she was a four-year member of the women’s rowing team.
+Originally from Lee’s Summit, Mo., Broockerd has a bachelor of science in accounting and sports management from the University of Kansas, where she was a four-year member of the women’s rowing team.

-Shannon Myers, Director of Membership & Educational Programming
+Shannon Myers /// Director of Membership Engagement

 Shannon Myers joined the NACWAA team on August 22, 2011.
 A seasoned communications professional with high-level athletic experience, Myers is responsible for membership recruitment and retention, as well as all regional and national educational programming.